 Services Performed Inside the United States by Foreign Nationals

-U.S. Tax and other laws and international treaties can complicate payments to foreign nationals.
-Review guidance on the Foreign Nationals page.
+US tax and other laws and international treaties can complicate payments to foreign nationals.

 Services Performed Outside the United States

-Refer to this chart on the Global Operations Support website for a summary of contracting and payment options.
-If you have questions about contracts for services performed outside the U.S., please contact the procurement specialist assigned to your area.
-Thank you.
+Refer to the chart in the Contracting and Payment Options section below for a summary of contracting and payment options.
+If you have questions about contracts for services performed outside of the US, please contact the Purchasing Services Procurement Specialist assigned to your Responsibility Center.

-For certain activities of low economic value performed outside of the US, University faculty, researchers and staff are not required to insist on a formal contract.
-As illustrated in this chart on the Global Operations Support website, these levels of services can be documented with an invoice or receipt provided by the contractor.
+For certain activities of low economic value performed outside of the US, University faculty members, researchers and staff are not required to insist on a formal contract.
+The chart listed above provides information related to various contracting and payment options, including the use of an invoice or receipt provided by the contractor.
 If the contractor does not have a form of invoice or receipt, blank forms are available.

 Contracts for use while abroad are provided in two forms: Short Form International Services Agreement and Standard International Services Agreement.
 These contract templates are drafted in a fair and balanced manner and attempt to avoid any undue advantages to either party.

 In most cases, the Short Form International Services Agreement is appropriate to address basic contract needs and includes a minimum of "boilerplate" terms.
 The Short Form International Services Agreement addresses the following:

 - identify the parties